100 years of FES – find out more

 Overcoming the global climate crisis, requires mitigation and adaptation measures that are just and based on the involvement of all stakeholders.
 The moment to decarbonise the global economy is also a moment to restructure it to end inequality, marginalisation and current global imbalances.
 The instrument of a social dialogue offers the opportunity for a coordinated, just and inclusive transition.

-With its project “Just Transition through Social Dialogue,” FES aims to support a just, fair, and inclusive transition to a low-carbon economy by emphasizing social dialogue as the main instrument.
+With its project “Just Transition through Social Dialogue”, FES aims to support a just, fair, and inclusive transition to a low-carbon economy by emphasizing social dialogue as the main instrument.
 The participating country offices will focus on the agriculture, energy, and mining sectors.
 They will work to support their trade union partners in negotiating for their constituents' interests, forming strong and broad alliances with the climate justice movement, and establishing a social dialogue process in their respective countries.
 The goal is to achieve concrete results such as protecting and creating decent work, ensuring gender and climate justice, and contributing to an inclusive economy.

 Just City

 Rapid urbanisation in Africa, coupled with demographic change, is the key driver of transformation in the next 50 years: the future of the continent will be decided in its rapidly growing cities.
 Africa's urban population will double by the middle of the century, and the majority of Africans will live in cities by 2040.
 Governments will be measured by the extent to which they can provide public services, access to affordable housing and mobility in cities for all - regardless of social and economic background or gender.
-So far, people are moving to and living in "unjust" cities, which were often built in the colonial era and where neoliberal urban policies are further reinforcing historical inequalities.
+So far, people are moving to and living in “unjust” cities, which were often built in the colonial era and where neoliberal urban policies are further reinforcing historical inequalities.
+Read more about reasons for moving to cities from rural areas in our survey project.

 The majority of African urban dwellers live in informal settlements, work in precarious conditions, mostly in the informal sector, without work contracts, social security and often without prospects.
 In addition, 70 per cent of global CO2 emissions are produced in cities.
 Urbanisation accelerates existing social and economic inequalities and the climate crisis.
 Most of the urban infrastructure required on the continent has not yet been built.
 Who gets to benefit from this infrastructure and urban public goods is one of the most important socio-political debates in the 21st century in Africa.
 Technical solutions alone, currently prioritised by national decision-makers as well as bilateral and multilateral actors, will not suffice to reduce the growing urban inequality on the African continent.
 For an equitable and redistributive urban policy in Africa, socio-political power relations must change.
 These are contested.